Worm Composting 101: The Complete Guide to Starting a Worm Bin (with Photos!) (2024)

 - the best type of compost worms to buy,

-- how to set-up your first worm composting bin,
+- how to start your first worm bin,

-- what to feed your new squiggly friends
+- worm bedding and what to feed your new squiggly friends

 - Frequently Asked Questions (FAQs)